 THE ACADEMIC ACTIVITY

-This is the activity you can use to show that you are interested in what you intend to study.
+With this activity, you can show interest in what you intend to study.
 For instance, if you have a school newspaper, you can show your desire to study journalism by writing articles for it.
 Or if Maths is your desired course of study, you can do the Maths Olympiad.
 These extracurriculars will help with college applications by ensuring admissions officers that you are serious about studying.

 THE ATHLETIC ACTIVITY